Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 2/5
+### Fake Clues: 5/5
-**Fair - Below expectations**
+**Excellent - Outstanding**

-Fake clues #1 and #2 are not effective in misdirecting to the other answer choices.
-They do not clearly point to the other options and could be related to the Moon Landing 1969.
+Clues strongly and plausibly describe 'Educational' (if interpreted as fictional educational content like a children's show) or a fictional narrative, effectively misdirecting away from 'Documentary'.
+They are completely unrelated to the core tenets of a documentary.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices